UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 [OrcJit](xref:Llvm.NET.JIT.OrcJit) provides support for declaring functions that are external to the JIT that the JIT'd module code can call.
 For Kaleidoscope, two such functions are defined directly in KaleidoscoptJIT (putchard and printd), which is consistent with the same functions used in the official LLVM C++ tutorial.
-Thus allowing sharing of samples between the two.
+Thus, allowing sharing of samples between the two.

 > [!WARNING]
 > All such methods implemented in .NET must block any exception from bubbling out of the call as the JIT